Visiting Seattle's Space Needle

 Visiting the Space Needle is fairly simple as it’s hard to miss.
 It’s located in the Seattle Center which is just north of downtown.

 Seattle has a monorail that runs from the downtown area to the Seattle Center and they leave every ten minutes so this might be an option if you’re downtown and want to get to the Space Needle without walking.
 The Seattle Center makes for a great destination as it is home to the Pacific Science Center, the Experience Music Project, the Children’s Museum, and the Key Arena as well as the Space Needle.

 What You'll See

-To get to the observation deck visitors can ride one of two high speed elevators that will take you to the top in a mere 43 seconds.
-The elevator ride itself is quite a trip as they ride on the outside of the building giving passengers a great view as they climb the tower.
+To get to the observation deck visitors can ride one of two high-speed elevators that will take you to the top in a mere 43 seconds.
+The elevator ride itself is quite a trip as it rides on the outside of the building giving passengers a great view as they climb the tower.

 Seattle and Mount Rainier

 The Space Needle is open 365 days a year so you can visit at any time.
 Their hours vary depending on the day but for the most part, they open between 9 - 9:30 am in the morning and don’t close until 11 - 11:30 pm in the evening.

 While I have always gone during the day I think it would be great to visit at night or during sunset to get a really dramatic view.
 Whenever you do visit just make sure that you are going on a clear day so you can take in the beautiful views.
 June through September is the driest time of year in Seattle with little rain on average, so pick a nice clear day and head to the Space Needle.
 Don’t forget to bring your binoculars and your camera.